Liozon/geoinf-app/README.md

 ### Outdoor activities

-Outdoor activities is a map that contains all outdoors activities, perfect if you plan to go hiking.
+Outdoor activities is a map that contains all outdoors activities, perfect if you plan to go hiking for example, and you want to explore the best hiking trails and film them with your drone.

 ![Outdoor activities](https://raw.githubusercontent.com/Liozon/geoinf-app/master/screenshots/outdoor%20activities%20map.png "Outdoor activities")

 ### Bing Maps

 Bing Maps is used to display a satellite view of Switzerland.
+This map is very useful to help you find your way around with the various visual elements surrounding you.

 ![Bing Maps](https://raw.githubusercontent.com/Liozon/geoinf-app/master/screenshots/bing%20map.png "Bing Maps")